Where is the project?

 What transmission line does the project connect with?

-This project has multiple interconnection options.
-A 115kV transmission line runs North/South through the project and transmission lines with larger capacity are currently proposed for the region to transport energy back to the Front Range and areas farther West.
+The project has multiple interconnection options.
+Currently the project plans to interconnect into the new Rush Creek II substation, which will require a 345 kV transmission line from the project area to the Rush Creek II Substation.
+Additionally, a 115kV transmission line runs North/South through the project and transmission lines with larger capacity are currently proposed for the region

 What is the size of the project?

 Cheyenne Ridge encompasses over 100,000 acres and consists of over 50 landowners.

 Who is buying the power?